Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 Within those you have competitive buyers, spontaneous buyers, methodical buyers, and humanistic buyers.
 Those are the four types of buyer modalities, and you want to make sure you’re catering different campaigns to each different modality.
 There’s no one-size fits all approach.
 A good strategy addresses each buyer modality through each step in the sales funnel, and plans for creating materials that speak directly to and attract each type and modality.

-Which leads to the next step in building your inbound marketing strategy: Planning for implementation.
+This leads to the next step in building your inbound marketing strategy: Planning for implementation.
 That includes two distinct steps:

 1. Planning & Scheduling Content/Offers